frameworklori/thermal-bootstrap-system/README.md

 # Thermal Bootstrap System

 A system that enables energy systems to start with heat before relying on power.
+This repository defines the concept of a "thermal bootstrap system" as a missing layer in energy system startup architecture.
 ---

 ## Overview